Abhijeet-2003/Flexi-PDF/README.md

-### This is a PDF processing website tht deals with PDF compression and format conversion to DOCX, PPTX, XLSX and zip of JPGs.
+### This is a PDF processing website that deals with PDF compression and format conversion to DOCX, PPTX, XLSX and zip of JPGs.

 <br/>